sapnajohn01/Robotics/Motion-Applying Denavit-Hartenberg Parameters to Model a Robot Arm.md

 •	All joints are revolute.

 📐 **Step 3: Assign Coordinate Frames**\
-Follow these rules\
+Follow these rules
-1.	 axis is along the axis of rotation.\
+1.	 axis is along the axis of rotation.
-2.	 is perpendicular to both  and.\
+2.	 is perpendicular to both  and.
 3. Origin is at the intersection of and.

 📊 **Step 4: DH Parameter Table**\
-Link
+Link a1, alpha1, d1, theta1
 1	0	0	0
 2	L1 0 0
 3	L2 0	0
 4	L3 0	0

 🔁 **Step 5: Transformation Matrices**\
 Each transformation from frame i to i+1:\